saguilarDevel/schc-sigfox/fragmentation_examples/extended_ack.md

 ### Extended ACK

-The Sigfox Donwlink frame is of a fixed size (64 bits), so padding must always be added to the SCHC standard ACK format.
-However, if more windows are centralized in a single ACK, less donwlink and uplink messages are required, as a single ACK may centralize the complete information of all windows.
+The Sigfox Donwlink frame is of a fixed size (64 bits), so padding must be added to the standard SCHC ACK format.
+However, if the information about lost fragments of more windows are centralized in a single ACK, less donwlink messages are required, as a single ACK may centralize the complete information of the lost fragments of all windows.

-In Uplink ACK-on-Error Single-byte SCHC Header mode, a single ACK can acknowledged the 4 available windows (allowed by the size of M) while carrying, for example, a 300-byte SCHC Packet.
+In Uplink ACK-on-Error Single-byte SCHC Header mode the size of M allows the use of 4 windows and a single ACK can acknowledged that 4 available windows, while carrying, for example, a 300-byte SCHC Packet.

 The standard schc-over-sigfox failure ACK format is composed of a RuleID common for all the SCHC Packet.
 Then, each window is identify by its own set of values, such as the window number (W), the C bit and the bitmap.
 The success ACK format does not has any bitmap, therefore the extended ACK may have or not a bitmap when reporting a success reception of a given window.